Board of Directors

 Julie Mikuta, ChairSenior Director of Education, Charles & Lynn Schusterman Family Foundation

-Julie is the Senior Director of Education at the Charles & Lynn Schusterman Family Foundation.
-Prior to joining the Schusterman Foundation, Julie was a Partner in NewSchools Venture Fund’s West Coast office, where she focused on teacher preparation and the firm’s human capital investment strategy and management assistance.
+Julie Mikuta is the Senior Director of Education at the Charles & Lynn Schusterman Family Foundation.
+Prior to joining the Schusterman Foundation, Mikuta was a Partner in NewSchools Venture Fund’s West Coast office, where she focused on teacher preparation and the firm’s human capital investment strategy and management assistance.
 She began her career in education teaching high school science in New Orleans through Teach For America.
-Prior to joining NewSchools, she was Vice President of Strategic Initiatives at EdBuild, led trainings for leadership teams of large urban districts at the Center for Reform of School Systems, and served as an elected member of the DC Board of Education from 2001 until 2004.
+Prior to joining NewSchools, she was Vice President of Strategic Initiatives at EdBuild, led trainings for leadership teams of large urban districts at the Center for Reform of School Systems, and served as an elected member of the D.C.
+Board of Education from 2001 until 2004.
+Mikuta has been a Stand for Children board member since 2011.

 A native Arkansan, Dr. Tequilla Brownie is passionate about interrupting intergenerational poverty and improving social mobility for all students, and views education as a key conduit for equity and meaningful change.
 Dr. Brownie is an Executive Vice President with The New Teacher Project (TNTP), a national education consulting firm based in Brooklyn, New York.
 Dr. Brownie co-leads TNTP’s consulting team that works with districts and departments of education all over the country.
 Her team’s work is focused on improving local and national academic outcomes and disrupting educational inequities.